Lung Cancer Tumor

 Lung Cancer Tumor Staging

-Doctors classify lung cancer cases into stages depending on how far the tumors have spread.
-The size of lung cancer tumors plays a big role in determining a patient’s stage.
-Generally speaking, bigger tumors are linked to later stages of lung cancer and poorer health outcomes.
+Doctors classify cases of lung cancer into stages depending on how far tumors have spread and how big the tumors are.
+Generally speaking, patients in the later stages of lung cancer have bigger tumors and poorer health outcomes.

-The five stages of non-small cell lung cancer include:
+The five stages of non-small cell lung cancer are:

 • Stage 0Stage 0

 Doctors find a tiny tumor on the top lining of the lungs.
-Stage 0 tumors haven’t grown deep into the lungs yet so they’re very easy to treat.
+Stage 0 tumors haven’t yet grown deep into the lungs, so they’re easy to treat.

 Doctors find a tumor in the lungs, and it may have started to spread into nearby areas like the bronchi (main parts of the lungs that connect to the windpipe).
 However, it’s still easily treatable.
-Tumors range from less than 1-4 centimeters wide.
+The tumor ranges from less than 1-4 centimeters wide.

-The tumors have started to invade the chest wall, pleura (lung lining), and nearby lymph nodes in some cases.
-These lung cancer tumors range in size from more than 3 centimeters to less than 5 centimeters wide.
-Stage 2 is still an early stage and patients can often be treated with great success.
+Tumors have started to invade the chest wall, pleura (lung lining), and nearby lymph nodes in some cases.
+These lung cancer tumors are more than 3 centimeters to less than 5 centimeters wide.
+Stage 2 is still an early stage, and patients can often be successfully treated.

-These lung cancer tumors are harder to treat as they’ve spread to areas like the pericardium (heart lining), backbone, esophagus, and lymph nodes on either side of the body.
-The tumors can range from 3-7 centimeters wide.
+These tumors are more difficult to treat as they’ve begun to spread to areas like the pericardium (heart lining), backbone, esophagus, and lymph nodes on either side of the body.
+The tumors range from 3-7 centimeters wide.

 This is the final and most severe stage.
 It’s also known as metastatic lung cancer.
-The cancer tumors can be found in both lungs, distant lymph nodes, and parts of the body like the liver, brain, or bones.
-These tumors can be quite big, but treatments can help shrink them
+Tumors can be found in both lungs, distant lymph nodes, and other parts of the body, like the liver, brain, or bones.
+These tumors can be quite big, but treatments can shrink them.

 “Due to its minimal symptoms, lung cancer is often not detected until it reaches stages 3 or 4 when a tumor is the size of an orange.”